AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Experiments

-Compared to the baseline that excludes the steering cost, our method also achieved a shorter average travel time.
-This highlights the effectiveness of our steering-minimization strategy in enhancing overall navigation efficiency.
+\myparagraph{Comparison to Planning Without Steering Cost} The fourth baseline excludes the steering cost \eqref{eq:steering_cost} from the path planning process. \bl{Compared to this baseline, AnyNav achieved 9.0\% and 5.9\% shorter travel time in the two environments.} This highlights the effectiveness of our steering-minimization strategy in enhancing overall navigation time efficiency.